pmahdicheraghi/shamc/README.md

-# ShamcDate
+# Shamc

-The ShamcDate package is a lightweight JavaScript library for working with dates and times.
-It provides a simple and intuitive API for performing common date and time operations.
+The Shamc package is a lightweight JavaScript library for working with jalali date.
+It provides a simple and intuitive API for performing common date operations compatible with javascript built-in Date object.

 ## Features

-- Parsing and formatting dates and times
+- Parsing and formatting dates
-- Manipulating dates and times (adding/subtracting days, months, years, etc.)
-- Comparing dates and times
-- Calculating the difference between two dates or times
+- Converting Jalali to Gregorian
 - Working with time zones
+- Compatible with javascript built-in Date object

 ## Installation